 Section 1.
-Each member club shall pay to the District for every active member annual dues of ten dollars ($10.00).
+Each member club shall pay to the District for every active member annual dues of fifteen dollars ($15.00).
 The amount of the District dues shall be determined by a two-thirds (2/3) vote of all delegates at the District Convention.
-In no case shall the District dues exceed ten dollars ($10.00) per year.
+In no case shall the District dues exceed fifteen dollars ($15.00) per year.

 Section 2.
-Assessments in excess of the annual dues may be made only upon a two-thirds (2/3) vote of all delegates attending the District Convention or by two-thirds (2/3) vote of all clubs in good standing in the District between Conventions and must be approved by the Kiwanis Board of Trustees and the Circle K International Board.
+Assessments in excess of the annual dues may be made only upon a two-thirds (2/3) vote of all delegates attending the District Convention or by two-thirds (2/3) vote of all clubs in good standing in the District between Conventions and must be approved by the Kiwanis District Board of Trustees and the Circle K International Board.

 Section 3.
 The Kiwanis District Board of Trustees shall determine the official depository for the Circle K District.

 Section 4.
 Revenue may be derived from other sources in such a manner as may be determined by the Board of Officers.
-The District shall never sponsor or participate in any manner in a lottery, raffle, drawing or game of chance in connection with any fundraising activity that solicits beyond the Circle K membership unless the District has received the prior approval of the sponsoring Kiwanis Board of Trustees.
-The District shall never sponsor or participate in any manner in a lottery, raffle, drawing or game of chance in connection with any fundraising activity that solicits within the Circle K membership unless the District has received the prior approval of the District Administrator.
+The District shall never sponsor or participate in any manner in a lottery, raffle, drawing, or game of chance in connection with any fundraising activity that solicits beyond the Circle K membership unless the District has received the prior approval of the sponsoring Kiwanis District Board of Trustees.
+The District shall never sponsor or participate in any manner in a lottery, raffle, drawing, or game of chance in connection with any fundraising activity that solicits within the Circle K membership unless the District has received the prior approval of the District Administrator(s).
 Such approval so granted does not constitute official endorsement of such activities by Circle K International or by Kiwanis International.
-Any lottery, raffle, drawing, or game of chance so approved must not contravene any laws, morals, customs or traditions of the country, state or province in which the fund raising activity is to be held.
+Any lottery, raffle, drawing, or game of chance so approved must not contravene any laws, morals, customs, or traditions of the country, state, or province in which the fund raising activity is to be held.
 The District shall not directly or indirectly engage in any activity which impugn or reflect unfavorably on the good name of Circle K or Kiwanis.

 Article XI: Parliamentary Authority